Sequential change-point detection for mutually exciting point processes over networks: Proposed CUSUM Detection Framework

-In this section, we present the cumulative sum (CUSUM) statistics based on the log-likelihood ratio.
-The CUSUM procedure was first proposed in \cite{page-biometrica-1954}, assuming both the pre- and post-change parameters.
-It is computationally efficient but less robust to parameter uncertainties (to make it more robust, we can use adaptive-CUSUM procedure such as that in \cite{xie2020sequential}).
-The CUSUM procedure is most commonly defined for i.i.d. observations, and recently there has also been much development in CUSUM for non i.i.d. observations \citep{tartakovsky2014sequential,reviewCP2021}.
+We now present the cumulative sum (CUSUM) statistics based on the log-likelihood ratio.
+The CUSUM procedure was first proposed in \cite{page-biometrica-1954}, assuming both pre- and post-change parameters are provided (or estimated).
+The CUSUM is known to be computationally efficient since it can be computed recursively.
+The CUSUM procedure is most commonly defined for i.i.d. observations, but there is much recent development in extending CUSUM for non i.i.d. observations \citep{tartakovsky2014sequential,reviewCP2021}.

-We first define the log-likelihood ratio function that will be used as the main building block.
+We first define the log-likelihood ratio function which will be used as the main building block of our procedure.
 For a hypothesized change-point $\tau$, the log-likelihood ratio of the model \eqref{hypothesis test} up to time $t$ can be derived as: